juliusoh/lfz-full-stack-lessons/exercises/node-require/README.md

 # node-require

-This lesson expands on `node-module-system` to explore using the `module` object and `require` function to build a small Node.js program made of multiple "modules".
+This lesson expands on [`node-module-system`](../node-module-system) to explore using the `module` object and `require` function to build a small Node.js program made up of multiple "modules".

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is the purpose of `module.exports` in a Node.js module?
+- How do you import functionality into a Node.js module from another Node.js module?

 ### Before You Begin